 The Company's primary focus is to complete the remaining two approvals for the PUZ approval process as soon as practical.
+The Company will also prioritize resubmission of new documentation required to obtain its environmental endorsement.

 Sixteen of eighteen required review group approvals have been received to date regarding the PUZ.